Tik Tik Tik movie cast: Jayam Ravi, Nivetha Pethuraj, Ramesh Thilak

 The film, however, has decent visual effects considering the budget of the film.
 We get a lot of Jayaram Ravi helplessly floating in space.
 Of course, he outdoes the gravity and manages to stay on his course.
 The rest of the crew have largely been kept inside the space shuttle as the director was unable to write good scenes for them.

 It was clear that the director wanted to make a space film but he was not ready to think anything out of the box.
 Restoring to usual tropes to inspire knee-jerk applause from the audience, only exposes his lack of imagination.
-Tik Tik Tik is blatantly unoriginal, illogical and unscientific to a large extent.
+Tik Tik Tik is blatantly unoriginal, illogical and unscientific.